Inequality in Hollywood: Writers

-Data from The Writers Guild of America, West, a union for film and television writers in Hollywood, was analyzed by Denise D. Bielby in “Sociologie du Travail.”
-She states that “from 1999 through 2005, the gender gap in earnings increased… with women’s earnings declining by 6% (from $53,200 to $50,000) and men’s growing by 16% (from $77,500 to $90,000).”
+Data from The Writers Guild of America, West, a union for film and television writers in Hollywood, was analyzed by Denise D. Bielby in "Sociologie du Travail."
+She states that "from 1999 through 2005, the gender gap in earnings increased… with women's earnings declining by 6% (from $53,200 to $50,000) and men's growing by 16% (from $77,500 to $90,000)."

-Representation and Opportunities
+Representation and opportunities

 When it comes to opportunities available for both men and women in the industry, there are mixed reports regarding opportunities.
 A New York Film Academy research study found that films with a female director exhibited a 10.6% increase in female characters on screen and an 8.7% increase when a female screenwriter was part of the project.
 The same study found that, "Visual effects, usually the largest department for big feature films, had an average of only 17.5% of women (employees), while music had just 16%, and camera and electrical were, on average, 95% male".
 Few film directors are women.
 Among the top 250 grossing films in 2016, only 7% of directors were female.

 Another study from the International Federation of Actors focusing on the opportunity of employment shows that 22% more men than women reported that they feel that they have a large choice of employment opportunities and feel that they can work regularly.

 Inequality in the film industry is also evident in the types of characters women portray.
 While men can be seen playing characters within a number of different genres, women are typically under-represented in genres such as action and sci-fi, being more commonly represented in the romance genre.
 The New York Film Academy 2014 poll cited above also assessed gender differences in revealing clothing on screen.
 The poll found that while only 30.8% of speaking characters are women, 28.8% of those women wore sexually revealing clothes compared to 7% of male speaking characters.

 The Geena Davis Institute on Gender in Media is an organization that lobbies the industry to expand the roles of women in film.

-A 2018 study from IndieWire found that Michelle William's performance of “All The Money In the World” made $80 a day in per diem for the film's reshoots, while co-star Mark Wahlberg got $1.5 million from Sony.
+A 2018 study from IndieWire found that Michelle Williams' performance in All The Money In the World made $80 a day in per diem for the film's reshoots, while co-star Mark Wahlberg got $1.5 million from Sony.
 Despite being significantly represented in studio executive and producer ranks, women in the industry were intensely aware that other women on the stage had been vastly underpaid.